 Section 382 of the US Internal Revenue Code of 1986, as amended (the "IRC"), provides limits on the extent to which a corporation that has undergone an ownership change (as defined) can utilize any NOL and general business tax credit carryforwards it may have.
-The Company performed a study to determine whether Section 382 could limit the use of its carryforwards in this manner.
+The Company performed a study through February 25, 2010 to determine whether Section 382 could limit the use of its carryforwards in this manner.
 After completing this study, the Company has concluded that the limitation will not have a material impact on its ability to utilize its net operating loss carryforwards.
+If there was a material ownership change subsequent to the study it could limit the ability to utilize our net operating loss carryforwards.